 All successful applicants will be required to work daily in the personal office provided in the THC during the length of the tenure of their fellowship.
 You will be provided with a private office.

 All successful applicants will be encouraged to sit in on one of the on-going faculty seminars being held in the THC, if appropriate to their subject.
 Each fellow will make a public presentation of their research during the year of their residency.
 The time of their presentation will be decided during their stay.

-All completed applications must be received electronically in the THC office by the close of the workday December 3, and applicants will be notified in the first week of February.
-Late applications will not be considered.
+All completed applications must be received electronically in the THC office by the close of the workday December 2, and applicants will be notified in the second week of February.
+Late applications and incomplete applications (e.g., lacking some aspect of the requirements) will not be considered.

-Please send all applications electronically as attachments to Professor Thomas J. Heffernan, Kenneth Curry Professor of English and Director of The University of Tennessee Humanities Center.
-His email address is email@example.com.
+Please send all applications electronically as attachments to Professor Thomas J. Heffernan, Kenneth Curry Professor of English and Director of The University of Tennessee Humanities Center at email@example.com.